Wemino/VorpalFix/README.md

 </div>

 - **Original Title Screen Restored**
-  Re-added the "American McGee's Alice" title screen from the Xbox 360/PS3 version.
+  Restored the "American McGee's Alice" title screen from the Xbox 360/PS3 version that was missing in the PC remaster.

 - **Language Options**
   Select English, German, French, or Spanish from the menu.

 - **Original Intro Videos**
-  Restore EA and Rogue Entertainment intros with `UseOriginalIntroVideos = 1`.
+  Restore the EA and Rogue Entertainment intro videos by setting `UseOriginalIntroVideos = 1`.

 - **Developer Console Re-enabled**
-  Restore access to the original game’s console.
+  Restores access to the original game's console (can be enabled in the game's settings).
 Default key: F2

 - **Custom Save Path**
   Redirect save files via `CustomSavePath` in `VorpalFix.ini`.